-- It is recommended to use a cable of 0.75 mm2 for the connection to the control circuit terminals. - The wiring length should be 30 m (200 m for terminal FM) at the maximum. - Use two or more parallel micro-signal contacts or twin contacts to prevent contact faults when using contact inputs since the control circuit input signals are micro-currents.
+- It is recommended to use a cable of 0.75 mm2 for the connection to the control circuit terminals. - The wiring length should be 30 m at the maximum. - Use two or more parallel micro-signal contacts or twin contacts to prevent contact faults when using contact inputs since the control circuit input signals are micro-currents.

-- To suppress EMI, use shielded or twisted cables for the control circuit terminals and run them away from the main and power circuits (including the
+To suppress EMI, use shielded or twisted cables for the control circuit terminals and run them away from the main and power circuits (including the

+Micro signal contacts

+Twin contacts

-Micro signal contacts Twin contacts - 200 V relay sequence circuit).
+- 200V relay sequence circuit).
 For the cables connected to the control circuit terminals, connect their shields to the common terminal of the connected control circuit terminal.
 When connecting an external power supply to terminal PC, however, connect the shield of the power supply cable to the negative side of the external power supply.
-Do not directly earth (ground) the shield to the enclosure, etc. - Always apply a voltage to the fault output terminals (A1, B1, C1, A2, B2, C2) via a relay coil, lamp, etc. - Separate the wiring of the control circuit away from the wiring of the main circuit.
+Do not directly earth (ground) the shield to the enclosure, etc. - Always apply a voltage to the fault output terminals (A1, B1, C1, A2, B2, C2) via a relay coil, lamp, etc. - When a relay coil is connected to the output terminals, use one with a surge absorbing function (reflux diode).
+When the voltage application direction is incorrect, the inverter will be damaged.
+Pay attention to the diode direction or other precautions to avoid incorrect wiring.

+• Separate the wiring of the control circuit away from the wiring of the main circuit.
 Make cuts in rubber bush of the inverter side and lead the wires through.